miguno/puppet-graphite/README.md

 2. When no config files are specified, the default ones are used.
 3. All three applications are standard installed.
 4. For the three processes from carbon; unless activated they are not running.
+5. If you want to run graphite-web, then supervisord 3.x must be available through a package repository and you have loaded the [puppet-supervisor](https://github.com/miguno/puppet-supervisor) module (e.g. through librarian-puppet) as forked by miguno.